Papillion La Vista reviewing numerous challenges to school library books

-The Papillion La Vista school district is facing a string of complaints from residents about books that are in district libraries, something that hasn’t happened before this year.
+The Papillion La Vista Community Schools is facing a string of complaints from residents about books that are in district libraries, something that hasn’t happened before this year.

 The district recently completed its first review of a library book and have nine more on the docket, said Shureen Seery, assistant superintendent of curriculum and instruction.
 A committee was formed to determine whether the book was appropriate for students.